seleniumdimpy92-cmd/static_sel/design/DESIGN.md

 - **Tests**: separated into UI and API packages; TestNG manages execution and data-driven tests.
 - **Reporting**: Allure collects test results, attachments and steps.

-## Folder structure
-See top-level README.
-The structure is designed to scale: add more pages under `pages/`, services under `api/` and helpers in `utils/`.

 ## How framework handles flaky tests & sensitive data
 - Flaky tests: use retry analyzer (not included by default), explicit waits, and test tagging for smoke/regression.